Blog Investing The Best Place to Buy Condo in Florida: Investor’s Guide

 7 Things Investors Need to Know About Investing in Condos

 Condos, or condominiums, are housing complexes made up of numerous separate residential units.
-Think smaller apartment units collected in a community of several similar units.
+Think of smaller apartment units collected in a community of several similar units.

 Here are a few things to consider if you’re thinking about investing in one:

-Condos Are Generally More Affordable Than Single-Family Units
+1. Condos Are Generally More Affordable Than Single-Family Units

 The most expensive investment anyone can make in life is buying a house.
 Having a decent home to live and raise a family in is a part of the American dream.
 However, some folks tend to get overwhelmed with the idea of maintaining a house and a yard, so they tend to gravitate towards apartments and condo units.
-And while they are still one of the biggest purchases you’ll ever make, they won’t make as big a dent in your bank account like a typical single-family unit would.
+And while they are still one of the biggest purchases you’ll ever make, they won’t make as big a dent in your bank account as a typical single-family unit would.
 Of course, you’ll also have to consider that condos are significantly smaller in size and come with expenses that single-family homes don’t have.

-Condos Can Generate a Good Rental Income
+2. Condos Can Generate a Good Rental Income

-Condos used as rental units can bring in a good amount of money for property owners, especially ones that are located in prime spots in the city.
+Condos used as rental units can bring in a good amount of money for property owners, especially ones located in prime spots in the city.
 While condos are more affordable, they rake in good rental rates, especially in areas where almost everything is accessible and walkable.
 This makes them a pretty good investment.
-However, investors should also watch out for the condo fees as they tend to eat up profit pretty fast.
+However, investors should also watch out for the condo fees, as they tend to eat up profit pretty fast.

-Condos Are Slightly Harder to Finance Compared to Other Types of Housing Investments
+3. Condos Are Slightly Harder to Finance Compared to Other Types of Housing Investments

 One of the disadvantages of investing in condo units is that they are harder to finance.
 Yes, they are relatively cheaper compared to house-and-lots, but financing can pose a headache for investors.
-If you have to take out a loan to purchase one as part of your BRRRR strategy or other investment approach, keep the following things in mind.
+If you have to take out a loan to purchase one as part of your BRRRR strategy or another investment approach, keep the following things in mind.

 Lenders typically ask for a 20% to 25% down payment from those looking to buy investment properties, including condos.
 Most lenders prefer investors to actually live in the condo unit for a year before renting it out.
 That being said, lenders who don’t mind this might ask for a higher down payment.
 So, once you’ve found the best place to buy condo in Florida, perform your due diligence and make sure you shop around for the best possible financing options.

-Lenders Are Warier When It Comes to Financing Condo Units
+4. Lenders Are Warier When It Comes to Financing Condo Units

 If you plan to take out a loan, it is also important to note that lenders only give out loans on properties they approve.
 Condominium loans aren’t as easy to get approved compared to other types of income property investments.
 Unlike single-family homes, condos are at greater risk of coming with certain litigations and legal issues.
-If a condo association is under investigation, the chances of getting approved for a loan are very very slim.
+If a condo association is under investigation, the chances of getting approved for a loan are very, very slim.

-Waterfront Condos Are Generally More Profitable
+5. Waterfront Condos Are Generally More Profitable

 If there’s one thing that can greatly increase a condominium’s value, it’s being located near a body of water with a scenic view.
 These types of condos are generally considered more profitable because of their location.
 If you want to know the best place to buy condo in Florida, look for one that’s a waterfront or beachfront property.

-Investors Should Be Aware of the Association Fees and Reserve Funds
+6. Investors Should Be Aware of the Association Fees and Reserve Funds

 Condos may be cheaper, but they come with other expenses that most single-family homeowners don’t worry about: association fees and reserve funds.
 On top of the usual association fees, a lot of folks are unaware of reserve funds.
 An association’s reserve funds act as some sort of emergency fund for the residential complex.
-So if the association’s reserve funds are hanging by a thread and a major repair is called for, the residents will be charged extra to cover the expenses.
+So, if the association’s reserve funds are hanging by a thread and a major repair is called for, the residents will be charged extra to cover the expenses.

 Even if you’ve already found the best place to buy condo in Florida, you will still have to run the numbers to see if the math checks out.
 No smart investor will ever skip this part of the process.
 Analyze the numbers to see if investing in that particular condo or market is the wisest thing to do.

 When it comes to property analysis, we at Mashvisor can help you save plenty of time and money trying to get the most accurate results.
 We all know how time-consuming and frustrating research and analysis can be when you do it the long, hard way.
 Mashvisor is a website that has helped thousands of investors locate the best investment properties and analyze their income-generating potential.
-Our investment property calculator will not only help you crunch the numbers, but it also comes up with the best rental strategy before you buy investment property.
+Our investment property calculator will not only help you crunch the numbers but also come up with the best rental strategy before you buy investment property.

 To learn more about how Mashvisor can help you find profitable investment properties, schedule a demo.